idler66/SmallStepShortestPath/README.md

     10 The number of clock cycles occupied by Dijkstra, 11 The execution time of Dijkstra (s).

+The fourth item corresponds to The execution time of Dijkstra / the execution time of SSSPA .
+In linear model, the fourth item positively relates to the first and third terms, negatively relates to the second term.
+The more nodes visited and make_heap called, the greater the advantage of SSSPA has.

 ### records

 <img width="537" alt="image" src="https://github.com/idler66/SmallStepShortestPath/assets/112096692/1edddb7d-595a-499e-8a54-c9aa0624fbb8">